raditya1117/HoneyBadger/fastapi-testing/article.md

 [betterstack](https://betterstack.com/community/guides/scaling-python/error-handling-fastapi/)

 # Error Handling in FastAPI
 Errors and exceptions are inevitable in any software and FastAPI applications are no exception.
-It is imporant to handle errors in a FastAPI applications as errors can disrupt the normal flow of execution, expose sensitive information, and lead to poor user experience.
+It is imporant to handle errors in FastAPI applications as errors can disrupt the normal flow of execution, expose sensitive information, and lead to poor user experience.
 Hence, we need to implement a robust error-handling mechanim in FasAPI applications.
 In this article, we will discuss the different types of errors in FastAPI to help you understand their causes and effects.
 We will also discuss the different ways to implement error handling in FastAPI using in-built methods and custom exception classes.
 Finally we will discuss some FastAPI error handling best practices to help you build robust APIs.

 ## What are errors and exceptions in FastAPI?

 Errors and exectpions in FastAPI are situations where the normal flow of an application is interrupted due to an unexpected event, such as invalid input, missing data, or a failed database connection.
 For example, trying to divide a number by zero causes an error as it is not a valid mathematical operation.

 FastAPI provides a structured way to handle errors using different exception handling mechanisms.
 After encountering an error, the FastAPI app raises an exception that disrupts the normal execution flow of the app.
-We can then catch the exception, log the error messages, and send a meaningful HTTP response to the user.
+We can catch the exception, log the error messages, and send a meaningful response to the user.

 To understand the diffeerent types and errors in FastAPI and handling them, let's create a calculator app using FastAPI.